isomerpages/mlaw-marketingshopfront/_dispute-resolution/1c-commercial-litigation.md

 ### <a name="lawyers-commercial-litigation"></a> Appointment of lawyers

 Parties are not limited to appointing Singapore lawyers and are free to choose foreign counsel to represent them in cases with no substantial connection with Singapore.
-Foreign counsel may also appear to address the Court on matters of foreign law.
+Foreign counsel may also make submissions to the Court on questions of foreign law.

 To appear before the Singapore International Commercial Court (SICC), foreign counsel must [register with the Court](https://www.sicc.gov.sg/registration-of-foreign-lawyers/registration-of-foreign-lawyers) and comply with the [SICC Code of Ethics](https://www.sicc.gov.sg/docs/default-source/guide-to-the-sicc/code-of-ethics_revised.pdf).